 Yes.
-Instruments can be order directly from Maximum via this web site, by telephone, fax or mail.
-Please visit the home page of this site for contact information.
+Instruments can be ordered directly from Maximum’s website by telephone, fax, or mail.
+Please visit the contact us page for more information.

 Can I get a discount if I buy direct?

-On occasion, Maximum will promote certain instruments.
+On occasion, Maximum will run promotional offers on certain instruments.
 You may find that some of our dealers offer discounts and/or have sales on a more regular basis.

 Is sales tax added to my order?